LegendaryGuard/BFP/README.md

     To build, follow these instructions:

-    1. Install msys2 from https://msys2.github.io/, following the instructions there.It doesn’t matter which version you download, just get one appropriate for your OS.
+    1. Install msys2 from https://msys2.github.io/, following the instructions there.
+It doesn't matter which version you download, just get one appropriate for your OS.

     2. Start "MSYS2 MinGW 64-bit" from the Start Menu.
 If you're using 32-bit system, use "MSYS2 MinGW 32-bit".